Special Education

 FAQs

 Have a question about the M.A.
-Degree Program/ Autism Specialization or Advanced Certificate in Behavior Analysis?
+Degree/Behavior Analysis and Autism Program/ or the Advanced Certificate in Behavior Analysis?
 If you can't find the answer below or elsewhere on this site, conctact an advisor.

 Yes.
 You can try to enroll through Open University and pay per unit to SDSU Global Campus.
 Bring a copy of the completed Open University Registration Form to the class on the first day the course is offered, and if there is room and the instructor approves, you can be added to the class.
 Check the SDSU Class Schedule for time and place of course offerings.